FrontendMasters/react-enlightenment/what-is-react.md

 return <div style={mySelectStyle}></div>;
 ```

-For now, just keep in mind that the HTML elements that you see in React JavaScript code are being transformed into actual JavaScript/React code by Babel along with ES6 syntax (i.e. `class`, `extends`, etc...).
+For now, just keep in mind that the HTML elements that you see in React JavaScript code are being transformed into actual JavaScript/React code by Babel along with ES6 syntax.

-My `<MySelect>` component at this point consist of an empty React `<div>` element.
-Let's change that.
+The `<MySelect>` component at this point consist of an empty React `<div>` element.
+That seems rather pointless, so let's change that.

 I'm going to define another component called `<MyOption>` and then use the `<MyOption>` component within the `<MySelect>` component (aka composition).

-Examine the changes in the code below.
+Examine updated JavaScrip code below which defines both the `<MySelect>` and `<MyOption>` component.

 ```javascript
 var MySelect = React.createClass({